aaronsaray/aaronsaray.com/cv.md

 [Columnist for the PHP channel of SitePoint](http://www.sitepoint.com/author/asaray/) Previously known as PHPMaster.com, the SitePoint PHP channel contains high quality content from noted PHP experts.
 I wrote two articles: Debugging PHP Code with FirePHP and Giving Your First PHP Presentation.

-MKE PHP: Best People, Best Practices.
-This article for PHP[architect] was co-authored by me in 2012.
+[MKE PHP: Best People, Best Practices](https://www.phparch.com/magazine/2012-2/january/)  This article for PHP[architect] was co-authored by me in 2012.
 In it, my writing partner and I explained the challenges and rewards of starting Milwaukee's first PHP user group.

 #### Technical Editor